Crypto in 401(k) Plans: The Department of Labor’s Guidance

 What does this mean for Betterment at Work?

-401(k) plans accessed through the Betterment at Work platform currently do not offer crypto investment options.
-As a 3(38) investment fiduciary, Betterment reviews investments on an ongoing basis to ensure we’ve performed our due diligence in selecting investments suitable for participants' desired investing objectives.
-As crypto markets and the regulatory environment around retirement plans evolve, Betterment will re-evaluate the suitability of crypto investments within retirement accounts.
+401(k) plans that Betterment administers as a 3(38) investment fiduciary currently do not offer crypto investment options.
+Betterment regularly reviews investments on an ongoing basis to ensure we’ve performed our due diligence and fiduciary duty in selecting investments suitable for participants' desired investing objectives.
+While the DOL’s guidance has changed, we continue to prefer not including crypto as an option within plans, given we favor seeing consistency over time in the DOL’s messaging and in the risk profile of crypto before making it available.

 The above material and content should not be considered to be a recommendation.
 Investing in digital assets is highly speculative and volatile, and only suitable for investors who are able to bear the risk of potential loss and experience sharp drawdowns.
 Digital assets are not legal tender and are not backed by the U.S. government.
 Digital assets are not subject to FDIC insurance or SIPC protections.